kashodiya/my-open-webui/README.md

     - LiteLLM (Gateway to Bedrock)
     - Jupyter Lab
     - Caddy (reverse proxy and authetication server)
+    - Controller (Custom web based tool to launch other apps and control EC2)

 ## Why should I use this?
 - Enjoy full privacy.
 All your chats private.
 Bedrock does not store your chats and does not use it for retraining.